dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format-00.md

 [TODO: Need further discussion of well-formed vs. malformed packets and how name servers view this definition.]

-[TODO: May need to develop optional representation of malformed packets within CBOR and what this means for packet matching.
+[TODO: May need to develop optional representation of malformed packets within C-DNS and what this means for packet matching.
 This may influence which fields are optional in the rest of the representation.]

 <!--Include in the discussion that e.g. trailing bytes on a well-formed query are not retained-->